89Q12/M3E5/README.md

  - .set_dev  @role
  - .set_mod  @role
  - .set_admin  @role
- - open the bot.db and edit the settings_{guild.id} table and set your welcome and leave channel

  If you encounter any bugs or errors please open an issue with steps to reproduce and as much details about the bug or error as you have.
 Thank you <3